janw/podcast-archiver/README.md

     http://wir.muessenreden.de/feed/podcast/
 ```

-This way, you can easily add and remove feeds to the list and let the archiver fetch the newest episodes for example by addig it to your crontab.
+This way, you can easily add and remove feeds to the list and let the archiver fetch the newest episodes for example by adding it to your crontab.

 ## Todo